David Stewart (Dynamite producer)

-David Stewart is a British songwriter, record producer and musician.
+David Stewart is a British songwriter, record producer, and musician.
+He co-wrote and produced BTS' song "Dynamite" (2020).

 Early years

 Stewart's father is Allan Stewart, a Scottish actor, comedian, singer and pantomime artist.
 His mother is an actress and a dancer.
 Later on, she started a hospitality company that catered for major tours.
 His sister Kate is a musician working for Warner Music.
 Being in an artistic family, Stewart started very early and his father told the Scottish Daily Record that by the age Stewart was making up songs.
 In his early years, ended up drumming in a band supporting Simply Red in a 15-arena tour all across the UK.
 In 2012, he released his mixtape Late Night Viewing and following that, a four-track EP called Dark Side of Paradise.

 Career

-Stewart became a session guitarist playing in hundreds of live shows and gigs with Example, an English singer-rapper-producer in the early 2010s.
+Stewart became a session guitarist playing in hundreds of live shows and gigs with Example, an English singer-rapper-producer, in the early 2010s.

 Moving to Atlanta for two years, he wrote hundreds of songs and performed as a session musicians many times.
 He returned to England writing and producing for young or up-and-coming artists.
 He ended up getting attention from major-label A&Rs and landed a cut with the UK rapper Tinie Tempah in his 2017 album track "Cameras".
 Stewart co-wrote the song and was featured in the track appearing in Tinie Tempah 2017 album Youth.
 Discovering and working closely with the singer Claudia Valentina was another break.
 He also worked with Charlie Christie, managing artists like Rex Orange County.
 He became an A&R at Interscope Records, and with Neil Jacobson who runs Hallwood Media.
 Jacobson had been a former president of Geffen Records.
 Very soon, Stewart ended up writing and producing cuts for Hailee Steinfeld and the Jonas Brothers.
 The song "What a Man Gotta Do" co-wrote by Stewart became a hit for the Jonas Brothers in January 2020.
 Stewart was also associated with Tim Blacksmith and Danny D, founders of Stellar Songs, a publishing company that signed him.